 The Other Breast

 As a general rule, plastic surgeons try to match the reconstructed breast to the normal one.
-However, some women with very large or floppy breasts often prefer the reconstructed breast to the normal one.
-In these cases it is possible to reduce, uplift or reshape the other breast to create a better shape.
+However, some women with very large or pendulous breasts often prefer the reconstructed breast to the normal one.
+In these cases it is possible to reduce or uplift the other breast to balance the size and shape.
 This is usually done at the time of nipple reconstruction.
 Some women have had their opposite breast enlarged with an implant, as in some circumstances, the reconstructed breast is larger than the normal one.
 In certain cases, your surgeon will indicate that they might not be able to make a breast the same size or shape as the opposite one and will recommend surgery on the other breast.

 Additional costs will be incurred for these extra procedures, but Medicare rebates and private health fund cover usually apply.

 Most surgeons will be happy to introduce you to a patient who has had breast reconstruction.